-Sociology: popular culture, youth, class, sociology of everyday life
+Sociology: Sociology: popular culture, youth, class, sociology of everyday life

 Briana L. Pocratsky is a doctoral student of public sociology at George Mason University and managing editor of The Sociologist, an open-access magazine of public sociology supported by the District of Columbia Sociological Society (DCSS) and George Mason University’s Department of Sociology and Anthropology.
 Her research focuses on representation in popular culture and how youth may use media in everyday life to make sense of the self and others.

 Pocratsky, Briana L. and Matti Z Pomeroy.
 2017.
 "Breaking it Down: The Construction of Femininity in Just Dance."
 Red Feather Journal, 8(1): 1-18.

 "Art Exhibition Expands the Construction of 'American Workers' in the Popular Imagination" in The Sociologist (May 2018 Issue)

 "The Mall is Dead, Long Live the Mall" in The Sociologist (February 2018 Issue)

 “'28 Blocks' Mural and Public Art” in The Sociologist (October 2017 Issue)

 “Representations of South Asian Characters in U.S. Media” (interview) in The Sociologist (May 2017 Issue)

 “Ballet and Bourdieu: Making Sense of The Nutcracker in Popular Culture” in The Sociologist (January 2017 Issue)